remixlabs/wasicaml/README.md

 certain static function).
 But anyway, we don't have to create a full new toolchain, but can just append to an existing one.

+For the following, keep in mind that WebAssembly code is normally not directly interpreted.
+There is a JIT pass, and even non-JIT interpreters do not directly operate on the code as it is, but rather on a preprocessed version that is optimized for execution.
+This normally includes some mapping from logical stores to physical ones, and often also advanced techniques like function inlining.

 ## The outer structure